How to Become a Jubilee Ministry

 - Additionally, ministries must be willing to demonstrate their operation for models, maintain “how-to” files, act as a resource center for other ministries, and be subject to review.

 3. So you qualify?
 Great!
 Time to contact your diocese’s Jubilee Officer.
 While not every diocese has an appointed Jubilee Officer, the ones that do can be found here.
 We try to keep this list updated at all times, but consider calling your diocesan offices directly if you aren’t sure if the listing is accurate.
-If your diocese does not have a Jubilee Officer listed, please contact our office at firstname.lastname@example.org for help in the process.
+If your diocese does not have a Jubilee Officer listed, please contact The Rev. Melanie Mullen for help in the process.
 It’s important, as we’ll note, to keep apprised of deadlines and your Jubilee Officer can be a great help with that.

 4. Fill out the Jubilee Ministry Designation Application here.
 It will take some time, but don’t worry.
 Once you hit submit on the final page, you’ll be emailed a copy of the application and a signature sheet that must be endorsed by people in the ministry, including your Jubilee Officer (if one is appointed) and your Bishop.

 5. Remember a paragraph ago when I mentioned that there’s a deadline to keep in mind?
 The Executive Council, who meet two or three times each year, review, and ultimately designate Jubilee Ministries, require time for application translation and review.
-In order to find out the next deadline for applications, please contact the Jubilee Office at email@example.com.
+In order to find out the next deadline for applications, please contact The Rev. Melanie Mullen.
 Remember, in order to be eligible for Jubilee Grants, a ministry must be affirmed by the Executive Council before the application period starts.

 6. Wait until Executive Council meets and deliberates.